 The terminology of saints and holy people

+The cause forr sainthood normally begins five years after the holy person’s death.
 Usually a promoter group is formed.
 This might be a diocese, a religious order or even a parish.

 The diocese in which the person being proposed for sainthood died is responsible for beginning the investigation, and the bishop of that diocese is asked by the promoter group to begin the investigation.
 The bishop obtains permission from the Vatican to do so.
 He then usually forms a diocesan tribunal, or special court, to assist him.

 Witnesses are called to this tribunal to explain the things they saw or heard that demonstrated heroic virtues of faith, hope and charity, or “cardinal virtues,” which are prudence, justice, temperance, fortitude and others specific to the proposed saint’s life.
-All documents, letters and testimony related to the person are gathered, and they can then be called “Servant of God.”
+All documents, letters and testimony related to the holy person are gathered, and he or she can then be called Servant of God.

 Once the bishop and his diocese complete their investigation, all of the material they have gathered and their reports are sent to the Vatican’s Congregation for the Causes of Saints.
 Nine theologians examine a prepared summary report and vote on whether or not they believe the cause should move forward.
-Once a majority vote is received, the cause is then given to the bishops and cardinals in the congregation for their review.
+Once a majority vote is received, the cause is then given to the bishops in the congregation for their review.

 If those members of the Congregation believe the cause should move forward, the cause is passed on to the pope for his approval.
 A decree is drafted and read/published publicly, and the holy person is now called Venerable.